mjfrigaard/sharing-your-work/manuscript/02chapter.md

 > *When opened in a text editor, plain text files display computer and human-readable content*.

-The most crucial distinction--**human-readable vs. computer-readable**.
-I'll be sure to point out which files are binary and which are plain text as we go through the example, but generally speaking, a plain text file can be opened using a text editor or with a command line tool.
+The last bit is the most crucial distinction--**human-readable vs. computer-readable**.
+In this manual, we'll point out which files are binary and which are plain text.
+Generally speaking, plain text files can be opened using a text editor or viewed with a command-line tool.
 Examples of text editors include [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), and [Notepad++](https://notepad-plus-plus.org/).

 ### Markdown & Rmarkdown